cabalex/slugschedule/README.md

 You must also run `npm install` in the `.server` directory.

 Then, you can run `npm run dev` in the root directory to start the dev server, or `npm run dev` in the `.server` directory to run the GitHub Action script (for updating the class schedule).

+### License
+MIT.
+If you make something cool with my code, feel free to let me know! :)